ChilliCream/hotchocolate-docs/docs/authorization.md

                 (c.Type == ClaimTypes.Country))));
 });
 ```

+> **Important**: we are passing the resolver context as resource to the policy so that you have access to all the data of your resolver.

 The `@authorize`-directive essentially uses the provided policy and runs it against the `ClaimsPrinciple` that is associated with the current request.